original logo

 1. Statutes Section 10.C (Scheduling Instructions) give the guidelines for arranging a time to play a game. and the penalties if certain deadlines are not met.
 If a game does not get scheduled, refer to those instructions when determining greater or equal blame.

-3. If both players missed the first contact deadline, but then started negotiating in earnest, let them talk it out.
-If they both missed the contact-or-forfeit deadline, they both forfeit.
+3. If both players missed the first offer deadline, but then started negotiating in earnest, let them talk it out.
+If they both missed the offer-or-forfeit deadline, they both forfeit.

-4. No Contact -- If a player still has not made contact prior to the Contact-or-Forfeit Deadline (Friday, 22:00 ICC) full blame is immediately established, and a forfeit is to be.awarded.
+4. No Offers -- If a player still has not made a post with offers prior to the Offer-or-Forfeit Deadline (Friday, 22:00 ICC) full blame is immediately established, and a forfeit is to be.awarded.

 2. Unable to agree on a time to play - If the players began talking, promptly upon the posting of pairings, but could not agree on a time to play, you will have to look over the individual situation carefully.
 Evaluate whether each player made valiant efforts to play the game by compromising.
 If you do see such good faith efforts by both players, rule a set game draw.
 But if you find that one player insisted on a very narrow window in which to play, or insisted on an adjournment that the other player could not accommodate, it is a forfeit in favor of the player with more availability to play during the week of the round.
 Remember, you have the commitment section in the Players’ Handbook, and you have an offended party to look out for.